spexod/iSLAT/README.md

 ## Installation and updates

-### Download and run the latest version from github:
+### Download and run the latest version from GitHub:

     git clone https://github.com/spexod/iSLAT
+    cd iSLAT
+    pip install -r requirements.txt
-    cd iSLAT/iSLAT
+    cd iSLAT
     python iSLAT.py

-Remember to update the repository periodically from GitHub.
+Remember to update the repository from GitHub when a new version is available.

 ## Input and outputs
 iSLAT requires a flat, continuum-subtracted spectrum as input data